Wadjet: Protector of country, pharaohs, and other deities

 Wadjet was associated with the Nile Delta region and was more associated with the world of the living.
 She was closely linked to pharaohs as a protective deity.
-She was associated, along with other goddesses, as the "eye of Ra".
-Wadjet was often depicted as an erect cobra with its hood extended as though she were ready to strike.
-At times she was depicted wearing the Red Crown of Lower Egypt.
-Wadjet was depicted many times in her cobra form alongside her Upper Egyptian counterpart Nekhbet, in her vulture form wearing the Red Crown on wall paintings or on the pharaoh's headdress.

-Wadjet is often depicted as a winged cobra.
+Wadjet is found in several different burial sites of both Kings and Queens in order to symbolize protection.
+Notably, she is found in Queen consort Nefertari's tomb in a rearing position wearing a double crown, or Pschent.
+The Pschent depicts the unity of Lower and Upper Egypt into one.
+These crowns are usually found in the tombs of royalty in order to show control over the entirety of Egypt.
+Along with her double crown, Wadjet is posed holding a Was-sceptre, a valued symbol of authority or divine power.
+All of these sacred items Wadjet is posed with help to provide protection over the royal family, and in this case, the royal family is of King Ramsses II and Queen consort Nefertari.

+Aside from Nefertari's tomb, Wadjet is also found in King Sety I's Tomb, along with her sister Nekhbet.
+The two sisters are seen on each side of King Sety's name, providing full protection to him as he rules over Egypt.
+The unification of the sisters shows Sety I's control over all of Egypt, not just of Lower or Upper Egypt.Wadjet, as mentioned above, is often depicted as a winged cobra.
 These wings serving a dual purpose as a protective embrace and being capable of creating the breath of life often connected to the image of the Ankh that she is often depicted with.
 Both of these uses are vital in surviving the afterlife.
-An explanation for her depiction as a lion headed goddess may stem from the goddess Sekhmet through association as a powerful or dangerous goddess.

-From the Temple of Kom Ombo an engraving depicts surgical equipment among which is a set of Wadjet eyes denoting it's uses as a medical item and Wadjet's role as a protector deity.
-Whitnin the wider relief it's contains a depiction of a Roman pharaoh offering the Wadjet Eyes to Haroeris and Senetneferet (meaning the good sister), his consort.
-While only the lower portion of the relief remains it's inscription describes the pharaoh's desire for Haroeris to cleanse the eyes symbolizing the two halves of Egypt and in turn restore Egypt itself.
+From the Temple of Kom Ombo an engraving depicts surgical equipment among which is a set of Wadjet eyes denoting its uses as a medical item and Wadjet's role as a protector deity.
+Within the wider relief it contains a depiction of a Roman pharaoh offering the Wadjet Eyes to Haroeris and Senetneferet (meaning the good sister), his consort.
+While only the lower portion of the relief remains, its inscription describes the pharaoh's desire for Haroeris to cleanse the eyes symbolizing the two halves of Egypt and in turn restore Egypt itself.
 Once again this denotes Wadjet's role as a protector and unifier of Egypt.